-"Income" does not include:
+"Income", as used herein, shall not include:

-- a. gifts from non-government sources; - b. surplus foods; - c. other relief in kind supplied by a public or private agency - d. sums of money expended for medical and pharmaceutical needs that exceed three percent (3%) of applicant's annual income or three percent (3%) of applicant's preceding ninety (90) day income computed on an annual basis.

-- 12. "Long-term care ombudsperson" means the person or persons designated by the Director of the Department of Elderly Affairs for the purpose of advocating on behalf of recipients of long-term care services and of receiving, investigating and resolving through mediation, negotiation and administrative action complaints filed by recipients of long-term care services; individuals acting on their behalf or any individual organization or government agency that has reason to believe that a long-term care agency has engaged in activities, practices or omissions that constitute a violation of applicable statutes or regulations or that may have an adverse effect upon the health, safety, welfare, rights or the quality of life of recipients of long-term care services. - 13.
-"Respite care services" means temporary care given inside or outside the home of a client who cannot entirely care for themselves and thereby offers relief to caregivers.
-For the purposes of these rules and regulations, these services are provided by an agency funded by the Department of Elderly Affairs to provide respite care services.
+- a. gifts from non-government sources; - b. surplus foods; - c. other relief in kind supplied by a public or private agency; - d. sums of money expended for medical and pharmaceutical needs that exceed three percent (3%) of applicant's annual income or three percent (3%) of applicant's preceding ninety (90) day income computed on an annual basis. - 14.
+"Long-term care ombudsperson" means the person or persons designated by the Director for the purpose of advocating on behalf of recipients of long-term care services and of receiving, investigating and resolving through mediation, negotiation and administrative action complaints filed by recipients of long-term care services; individuals acting on their behalf or any individual organization or government agency that has reason to believe that a long-term care agency has engaged in activities, practices or omissions that constitute a violation of applicable statutes or regulations or that may have an adverse effect upon the health, safety, welfare, rights or the quality of life of recipients of long-term care services. - 15.
+"Respite care services" means temporary care given inside or outside the home of a client who cannot entirely care for him/herself and thereby offers relief to caregivers. - 16.
+"The Program", as used herein, means the Home and Community Care Services for the Elderly Program.

-SECTION II.
-PURPOSE AND SERVICES AVAILABLE
+SECTION II PURPOSE AND SERVICES AVAILABLE